-Input and advice on GMO regulation to support engagement in the UN convention on Biological Diversity and UN Cartagena of Regulatory Oversight in Protocol on Biosafety.
+Input and advice on GMO regulationto support engagement in the UN convention on Biological Diversity and UN Cartagena Protocol on Biosafety.

-OGTR staff member Dr Thygesen was appointed Chair of the OECD Working Group on Harmonisation
+OGTR staff member Dr Thygesen was appointed Chair of the OECD Working Group on Harmonisation of Regulatory Oversight in Biotechnology (WGHROB).

-Biotechnology (WGHROB).